hiattzhao/photos-portfolio/cv.markdown

 - 2003: Windmill of Wonder, Images of the Mind (archived at the International Library of Photography)

 # Recognition
-- 2010: University of Rochester Department of Chemistry established the “Hiatt Zhao Art Appreciation Prize”
+- 2010: University of Rochester Department of Chemistry established the "Hiatt Zhao Art Appreciation Prize"
+- 2006, October 14: Certificate of Recognition Honorable Mention Award for "Picture Bucks County"

 # Press
 - 2007, March 15: “Young Traveler’s Camera Clicks Cleverly Mix Science and Art” – by Geoff Gehman ([The Morning Call](https://www.mcall.com/news/mc-xpm-2007-03-15-3711499-story.html){:target="_blank"})